Background

 The moral, social, aesthetic, economic, and religious concepts accepted either explicitly or implicitly by an individual or a particular society, and very often by an individual in a particular society.

-Okay, let's general introduction to values.
+Okay, that's a general introduction to values.

 In view of all this, do you think narcissists possess values?